-In addition to being a significant cost, the rate at which the plutonium can be supplied limits the speed at which the FRs can be deployed.
+In addition to cost, the rate at which the plutonium can be supplied to start and operate the FRs is also an important consideration.
 Most scenarios studied (e.g., in France and Japan) require 50 to 100 years or more to transition from thermal reactors to FRs in a stepwise fashion, and a further several hundred years or more to effectively consume the used fuel from current LWRs, assuming a large fleet of FRs.
 (See, for example, [MIT, 2011], [OECD/NEA, 2012a, 2013b], and [EASAC, 2014].)
-This long transition time imposes a commitment on future generations to operate and maintain a nuclear power program (including periodic replacement of the nuclear fleet and associated fuel cycle facilities), but it also gives them access to significant quantities of low-carbon energy, should they choose to exploit this source of energy.
+This long transition time gives future generations access to significant quantities of low-carbon energy, but imposes a commitment to operate and maintain a nuclear power program (including periodic replacement of the nuclear fleet and associated fuel cycle facilities).